 - I wear Injinji toe socks (photo above) year-round, because they let my toes move more-or-less as they would if I were barefoot.
 Other companies also make toe socks but I like the durability and breathability of Injinji’s “Nuwool” mix.

 - In November 2017, I bought a pair of Primal RunAmocs from Soft Star Shoes and am very pleased with them.
 While not quite as good a fit as the shoes I make myself, I reckon it’s about as good as one can get in a shoe that’s not made to measure.
-The toe shape is almost identical to that of my latest unlasted sewdowns, and a shade wider than the shoes I’ve been making on my custom lasts (photo below).
+The toe shape is almost identical to that of my latest unlasted sewdowns, and a shade wider than the shoes I’ve been making on my custom lasts (photo above).
 The soles are very flexible, and they have no heels.
 The shoes are made in Oregon, and the materials are carefully sourced, including “upcycled” bicycle tires for the toe caps.
 Update, May 2018: I just bought a second pair of Primal RunAmocs, having worn the first pair more-or-less daily throughout the winter 2017-18.
 The sole has worn very well, given the mileage I do on concrete / asphalt surfaces (2-5 miles per day), and they were surprisingly waterproof in rain, snow and ice.
+Update, Feb 2021: Having worn through the soles of two pairs of Primal RunAmocs, I invested in a third pair and resoled the first two pairs myself.
+This meant taking off the whole footbed as well as the rubber sole (because the latter was glued to the former too strongly to remove on its own).
+I resoled using a slightly thicker Vibram sole than the original (8mm rather than 5mm) because I figured the increased wear was worth the very slight increase in weight and decrease in flexibility.

 - I made a pair of “Huarache” sandals from a kit sold by Xero Shoes.
 Unlike the Primal RunAmocs (above), the toe area in my size was not wide enough.
 To get a wide-enough toe area, I had to buy a sole that was several sizes larger than my nominal shoe size, and chop its length down (see photo below).
 I’ve been wearing these sandals with toe socks or bare feet to take the dogs for walks in dry weather.
 I also adapted the design to make a pair of house sandals for myself, with 9oz leather soles (photo above): I find the leather much less sweaty underfoot than rubber, but the leather would wear out quickly on concrete and tarmac of sidewalks and pavement.